×

 • Coconut Oil – you can replace it with butter.
 It’s important that all the ingredients are at room temperature to mix and make a smooth batter easily.
 Don’t use melted coconut oil, just soft enough to scoop it easily from the jar.

-• Cream cheese – Full-fat cream cheese it’s what I used since it helps with that creamy texture of the cookies.
+• Cream cheese – Full-fat cream cheese is what I used since it helps with that creamy texture of the cookies.

 • Sweetener – My very favorite keto-friendly sweetener is erythritol.
 It has no effect on your blood sugar, is quite safe, and has no funky aftertaste.